-LADWP will not transport water within the Los Angeles Aqueduct south of the Owens Lake until November of 2015.
+LADWP will not export any water from the Owens Valley into Los Angeles during the first half of the 2015-16 runoff year, and mostly likely not until November 2015.
 For the entire runoff year only 42,400 acre-feet (AF) will be exported.
 However, a net of amount of 32,200 AF from the aqueduct system will be sent to Los Angeles, including a reduction of 10,200 AF of aqueduct storage.
 This will be the lowest amount by far of water delivered to Los Angeles from the Owens Valley.